 Now that your PC is ready to install Windows 10, it should be a relatively straightforward process.

 Step one: Check the Get Windows 10 app

 When your PC is ready to download and install Windows 10, the Get Windows 10 app should appear in the notification area of your taskbar (in the bottom-right corner of your screen).
 This app will allow you to reserve your copy of Windows 10, letting Microsoft know you're interested in upgrading.

 Step two: Download Windows 10 via Windows Update

-Once reserved your Windows 10 download should be ready – if Windows doesn't automatically download it open up Windows Update (you can do this by typing "Windows Update" into the Start Men of Windows 7 or the Start Screen of Windows 8), and you should find it there ready to be downloaded and installed.
+Once reserved, your Windows 10 download should be ready.
+If Windows doesn't automatically download it, open up Windows Update by typing "Windows Update" into the Start Menu of Windows 7 or the Start Screen of Windows 8.
+There, you should find it ready to be downloaded and installed.

 How to get Windows 10 if it won't install